Guidelines for Proposals

 Please note that in line with the TERNZ philosophy of being collaborative and developmental, all abstract submissions are group reviewed and non-blinded.
 All abstracts will be available in the conference proceedings.

 1. Pre-conference workshops and Special Interest Groups

-These will be 2 to 3 hours, and expressions of interest should be sent to the conference convenors.
+These will be 2 to 3 hours, and expressions of interest should be sent to the conference convenors asap, deadline 31 August

 - Description of research and significance of topic (300 words max)

-When you submit an abstract to TERNZ it will be peer reviewed.
-Recommendations for inclusion in parallel sessions will be made by referees and the final programme structure decided by the conference organising committee.
+Recommendations for inclusion in parallel sessions will be made by the reviewers, and the final programme structure will be decided by the conference organising committee.

-Presenters are strongly encouraged to reconceptualise their work in creative ways to incorporate a) active learning approaches and b) interactive engagement with display and presenter.
+Presenters are strongly encouraged to reconceptualise their work creatively to incorporate a) active learning approaches and b) interactive engagement with display and presenter.
 The submissions will be displayed during the reception and subsequently in the social spaces where participants circulate.

-There is no limit to the number of submissions in this category but presenters will need to specify whether they require technical support or other resources.
-Participants will be asked to vote for their favourite poster/showcase and the winning display will receive a prize.
+There is no limit to the number of submissions in this category, but presenters must specify whether they require technical support or other resources.
+Participants will be asked to vote for their favourite poster/showcase, and the winning display will receive a prize.

-The abstracts submitted for posters will be peer reviewed and accepted abstracts published in the proceedings.
-The format for the abstracts is the same as for the parallel sessions i.e max 300 words describing the research and significance of topic (200 words describing how the session will be run is not required).
+The format for the abstracts is the same as for the parallel sessions, i.e max Title, Authors, 300 words describing the research and significance of the topic (200 words describing how the session will be run is not required).